 Ideally you’d start this challenge on 1 January, but if you’ve missed that date, then you could start part-way through the year.
 You could either add the payments you’ve missed to the pot, or just start from the date you begin.
 There are no firm rules, so don’t be put off joining in if you didn’t get going with this on New Year’s Day.

-1) You can do it effortlessly
+1) You can save effortlessly

 It sounds like a bit of a faff, doesn’t it?
 Dealing in specific amounts of money each day.
 But it doesn’t have to be tricky.
 If you have a Monzo account then you can link it with IFTTT so that the money is automatically saved each day.
 You can choose between the 1p challenge, the 1p reverse challenge, or you can opt to do both like me.
-If you don’t have a Monzo account then the challenge may be trickier, but not impossible.
+If you don’t have a Monzo bank account then the challenge may be trickier, but not impossible.

 2) The pennies add up